Experiment-Horizon/ExperimentTree/README.md

 ## Credits

-Some part of this module is generated using Claude.ai, chatgpt, gemini, perplexity
+Some parts of this module are generated using Claude.ai, chatgpt, gemini, perplexity using task oriented prompts